BjoernPetersen/MusicBot-desktop/README.md

 You can download the latest `develop` and `master` CI builds by using one of the following links.
 The `bundle` contains several known plugins.

-**Note: these are currently broken until the new CircleCI API supporting workflows is stable.**
+**Note: these links depend on the new CircleCI API, which is still in preview.**

 Branch | MusicBot-desktop only | bundle
 ------ | --------------------- | ------